 - physical - studying the properties of currents, waves, tides and ocean circulation, plus the temperature, density and salt content of oceans

-- chemical oceanography - determining the chemical composition of sea water and sediments and effect of pollutants
+- chemical - determining the chemical composition of sea water and sediments and effect of pollutants

-- biological oceanography - studying the types and numbers of marine animals and plants that live in the oceans and how these organisms interact, adapt and react with their environment
+- biological - studying the types and numbers of marine animals and plants that live in the oceans and how these organisms interact, adapt and react with their environment

-- geological oceanography - examining the seabed, including the rocks and minerals, in order to understand the relationship between the ocean and seafloor.
+- geological - examining the seabed, including the rocks and minerals, in order to understand the relationship between the ocean and seafloor.